 The second set of photos are unquestionably better shots.
 The lighting, framing and focus is better in all FIVE of the portraits in the second image.
 More importantly the expressions in the bottom portraits are happier and more expressive.

-The dogs from the solo sessions were more difficult to work with (on paper)
+The dogs from these particular solo sessions were more difficult to work with

 And trust me, that last bit wasn’t because the dogs were wearing hats, better trained or were healthier.
 In fact, the second set of photos includes an adolescent pup that was a recent rescue who was entirely untrained at its prior home, a dog currently undergoing chemotherapy treatments to combat canine lymphoma, and a very senior 14 year old puppy.